Trusts: Estate Planning Tools

 - Keeping Your Wishes Private: Probate court is a matter of public record.
 Creating a solid trust may allow you to pass on your legacy privately by passing outside of probate.
 This way, your wishes are only known by the loved ones or beneficiaries that you have chosen.

 Trusts can be used as a powerful tool to protect and distribute your assets as part of an estate plan.
 There are several types of trusts that can be used for a variety of estate planning objectives.
-Our team of experienced estate planning attorneys are dedicated to helping you fully understand how a trust can benefit you and your loved ones.
+Our team of experienced estate planning attorneys is dedicated to helping you fully understand how a trust can benefit you and your loved ones.

 Clients, just like you, have been relieved with how easy we make the trust creation process.
 Our trust creation process follows three primary steps: